d12frosted/elpa-mirror/stable-melpa/avy-menu-readme.txt

-The library provides Avy-powered popup menu that allows to quickly choose from available options.
-This is used in (at least) the following
+The library provides an Avy-powered popup menu.
+It is used in (at least) the following packages:
-packages:

 * `ace-popup-menu'
 * `char-menu'
 * `hasky-extensions'

-You can use it directly for your custom needs as well.
+It can also be used directly.